 GUARANTY, dated as of ___________________, by NRG SOUTH CENTRAL GENERATING LLC, a Delaware limited liability company ("Guarantor"), in favor of ________________ (hereinafter called the "Counterparty").

 1. Guaranty.
-For the value received and to induce the Counterparty to enter into transactions with NRG Power Marketing Inc. acting as agent for Louisiana Generating LLC, a Delaware corporation (the "Company"), the Guarantor unconditionally and irrevocably guarantees to the Counterparty, its successors, endorsees and assigns, the prompt performance when due of all present and futureperformance obligations of all kinds of the Company to the Counterparty, absolute or contingent, joint or several pursuant to certain written electric power agreements entered into during the term of this Guaranty between the Company and the Counterparty (the "Obligations").
-Notwithstanding anything to the contrary herein (i) the liability of the Guarantor under this Guaranty and Counterparty's right of recovery hereunder is limited to a total aggregate value of ____ Million Dollars ($__,000,000.00) (the "Guaranty Cap") plus all reasonable, out-of-pocket expenses of endeavoring to enforce thisperformance Guaranty, and (ii) this Guaranty shall expire on ___________ or upon fifteen (15) days prior written notice from Guarantor to Counterparty to terminate this Guaranty, and Guarantor will not be liable hereunder for performance obligations of the Company created, incurred, contracted or assumed under the Obligations after such dates; provided, however, such expiration shall not affect, in any manner, rights arising under this Guaranty with respect to the Obligations which shall have been created, incurred, contracted or assumed prior to such dates.
+For the value received and to induce the Counterparty to enter into transactions with NRG Power Marketing Inc. acting as agent for Louisiana Generating LLC, a Delaware corporation (the "Company"), the Guarantor unconditionally and irrevocably guarantees to the Counterparty, its successors, endorsees and assigns, the prompt payment when due of all present and future obligations of all kinds of the Company to the Counterparty, absolute or contingent, joint or several pursuant to one or more gas purchase and/or sale transactions, which transactions will be evidenced by one or more gas purchase and/or sale agreements, confirmation agreements, and/or master agreements entered into during the term of this Guaranty between the Company and the Counterparty (the "Obligations").
+Notwithstanding anything to the contrary herein (i) the liability of the Guarantor under this Guaranty and Counterparty's right of recovery hereunder is limited to a total aggregate value of ____________ Million Dollars ($__,000,000.00) (the "Guaranty Cap") plus all reasonable, out-of-pocket expenses of endeavoring to enforce this Guaranty, and (ii) this Guaranty shall expire on ___________ or upon fifteen (15) days prior written notice from Guarantor to Counterparty to terminate this Guaranty, and Guarantor will not be liable hereunder for performance obligations of the Company created, incurred, contracted or assumed under the Obligations after such dates; provided, however, such expiration shall not affect, in any manner, rights arising under this Guaranty with respect to the Obligations which shall have been created, incurred, contracted or assumed prior to such dates.

 2. Nature of Guaranty.
 The Guarantor's obligations hereunder with respect to any Obligation shall not be affected by the existence, validity, enforceability, perfection, or extent of any collateral for such Obligations.
 The Guarantor’s obligations hereunder shall be subject to all the contractual protections, limitations, waivers, exclusions and rights which the Company has under the agreement which comprises the Obligations.
 The Counterparty shall not be obligated to file any claim relating to the Obligations owing to it in the event that the Company becomes subject to a bankruptcy, reorganization or similar proceeding and the failure of the Counterparty to so file shall not affect the Guarantor's obligations hereunder.
 The Guarantor shall be entitled to assert all rights and defenses that the Company may be entitled to under the Obligations, including, but not limited to, any setoff or counterclaim that Company is or may be entitled to.
 Notwithstanding the preceding sentence, the liability of Guarantor under the Obligations shall not be affected because of the bankruptcy, insolvency, dissolution or liquidation of the Company.